MikaAK/angular2-seed/README.md

 When in sass files and need variables and includes use `@import 'myModule/path';`

 By default `rxjs/add/operators/map` is imported to include map for HTTP.
 Make sure to remove this if unwanted.

+You must have a trailing slash for CDN_URL